-Expenditures for the libraries totaled \$305 million in 2021-22.
-Approximately 86% of the budget is derived from core funds (State support, UC General Funds, and student tuition and fee revenue).
+Expenditures for the libraries totaled \$360 million in 2022-23.
+Approximately 75% of the budget is derived from core funds (State support, UC General Funds and student tuition and fee revenue).
 Significant restricted funding is provided from endowment earnings and private gifts and grants.
-As in other areas of the University, the libraries' greatest expenses are salaries and benefits for more than 1,590 employees, including professional librarians, IT professionals, and support staff.
-Compensation and benefits represented 60% of the libraries' expenditures in 2021-22.
-Library materials, which include books, subscriptions, and licensing of digital materials, made up 40% of expenditures.
+As in other areas of the University, the libraries' greatest expenses are salaries and benefits for more than 1,639 employees, including professional librarians, IT professionals and support staff.
+Compensation and benefits represented nearly 58% of the libraries' expenditures in 2022-23.
+Library materials, which include books, subscriptions, and licensing of digital materials, made up nearly 42% of expenditures.

-The libraries continue to face numerous budgetary pressures.
-The amount of scholarly information being produced is rapidly growing, as is the number of academic programs offered systemwide, resulting in greater need for new information resources.
+Numerous, longstanding budgetary pressures also remain for the libraries.
+Scholarly information continues to expand rapidly, while the number of academic programs, personnel and students further grow systemwide, all resulting in an increasingly greater need for new information resources.
 Students continue to require access to facilities that provide technologically well-equipped learning environments.
+And the need for information and data literacy is only heightened in our evermore complex information ecosystem.
 In the past, the State provided substantial support for UC's strategy to promote systemwide library development.
-Over the last 20+ years, however, the State has been unable to provide sufficient funding to confront persistent price increases of books, journals, and databases, which consistently outpace inflation, as shown in Display IX-4.
+Over the last 20+ years, however, the State has been unable to provide sufficient funding to confront persistent price increases of books, journals and databases, which consistently outpace inflation (as shown in Display IX-4).
+Further, state funding fails to address additional, growing budgetary needs for new and evolving services.

 To address funding shortfalls for collections and services, the libraries have identified and developed shared strategies to reduce costs and promote more efficient use of resources.
 Through shared electronic journal and book subscriptions, the UC Libraries generate annual savings and cost avoidances of over \$125 million.
 The libraries are also active leaders in numerous global open access initiatives to transform scholarly publishing into a system that is economically sustainable, while also ensuring the widest possible access to the scholarly record.
-Additional shared strategies include reduced purchasing costs through interlibrary lending, lower capital costs resulting from use of shared offsite facilities, and savings from systemwide digital collections development.
+Additional shared strategies include reduced